strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 Once the CRDs are updated, you then need to [upgrade the Strimzi Operator](https://strimzi.io/docs/operators/latest/deploying#assembly-upgrade-cluster-operator-str) itself.
 This requires you to update the [Deployment resource](https://github.com/strimzi/strimzi-kafka-operator/blob/main/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml) (and any additional RBAC or other resources the new version needs).
-This will in-turn change the `key=value` maps, in the Deployment's container template environment variables, which control the default image assignments for each of the operands that Strimzi manages (Kafka, Kafka Connect etc.):
+This will in-turn change the `key=value` maps, in the Deployment's container template environment variables, which control the default image assignments for each of the custom resources that Strimzi manages (Kafka, Kafka Connect etc.):

 ```yaml
 apiVersion: apps/v1